FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 See this Reddit thread:
 https://www.reddit.com/r/skyrimmods/comments/xi2yza/skyrim_using_windows_dpi_scaling_how_to_fix/

 If you're on a high resolution monitor (5k, 4k) but intend to play Skyrim at a lower resolution: to deal with that lower your Windows Resolution accordingly before starting Skyrim.
 It's a minor inconvience, but the the best solution that I found until now.
 GtS includes tweaking to make SSE Display Settings and Frame Generation work together.
-However, this leads to the INI setting Fullscreen=1, which you may be used to, to become unfunctional.
+However, this leads to the INI setting Fullscreen=1, which you may be used to, to become nonfunctional.
 This setting is not compatible with Frame Generation.

 STARTING Gate to Sovngarde